 A strong believer in listening, Reeta can often be found in the field, working directly with the people the Foundation’s programs serve.

 Reeta’s dedication to the work of the Foundation has its roots in her childhood.
-Growing up in Malaysia, the second child of a single mother, Reeta won a scholarship to complete her education in the United States, an experience that she said helped her develop the compassion with which she approaches the Foundation’s work.
+Growing up in Malaysia, Reeta won a scholarship to complete her education in the United States, an experience that she said helped her develop her capacity to listen and the empathy with which she approaches the Foundation’s work.

-Reeta is regularly called upon by the United Nations, the World Bank and World Economic Forum to represent the philanthropic sector and contribute to global development strategies.
+Reeta is regularly called upon by the United Nations, the World Bank, USAID, and international agencies to represent the philanthropic sector and contribute to global development strategies.

-Prior to joining the Foundation, Reeta was the Divisional Vice President of Global Citizenship and Policy at the global healthcare company Abbott, and was Vice President of the Abbott Fund, its corporate foundation.
-She led Abbott’s public-private initiatives related to HIV/AIDS in Africa, its global product donations program, and a variety of community activities.
-From 1991 to 2002, Reeta held a number of leadership positions at Bristol-Myers Squibb Company, working on global health issues and private-public partnerships.
+Prior to joining the Foundation, Reeta was the Divisional Vice President of Global Citizenship and Policy at Abbott and was Vice President of the Abbott Fund, its corporate foundation.
+She led Abbott’s public-private initiatives related to HIV/AIDS in Africa and a range of global health programs.
+Before Abbott, Reeta held a number of leadership positions at Bristol-Myers Squibb Company, working on global health policy issues.
 Prior to joining the private sector, she worked at the United Nations.